gfycat/gfycat.js/README.md

 Embed script to generate gfycat embeds on 3rd party websites.

-The intent of this javascript is to provide a simple self cotained file that web publishers can use to easily include gfycat embeds on their websites.
+The intent of this javascript is to provide a simple self contained file that web publishers can use to easily include gfycat embeds on their websites.

 By hosting it on github, users can request changes, contribute code, or fork a branch so that the embed process is adapted to actual real world needs.